studio-mizutama/Smooth/README.md

 ## About this project

-[Smooth](https://github.com/loilo-inc/smooth) is a After Effects plug-in, created by Loilo, that makes animation cells smooth.
+[Smooth](https://github.com/loilo-inc/smooth) is an Adobe After Effects plug-in, created by Loilo, which makes animation cells smooth.

 Animation cells are painted with no anti-alias, so we must make the cells smooth in composition process.
-Usually, After Effects is used in such a composition process, so Smooth is developed as a After Effects plug-in.
+Generally, Adobe After Effects is industrial primary choice for composition.

-But now we try DaVinci Resolve to replace After Effects.
-But DaVinci Resolove has no function to smooth animation cells.
-So we are trying to port Smooth to work in DaVinci Resolve.
+In our effort to replace After Effects with DaVinci Resolve by BlackMagic Design, which is more generic and modernized tool, there is a need of making Smooth Plugin compatible to DaVinci Resolve.

 ## How it works
 ### In After Effects